A letter from a broken/rebuilt woman to a POTUS who has—understatement of the century—lost his way.

 Let’s be clear—you have not broken me nor any of my sisters and brothers—we will not be broken by a coward like you.

-Let’s also be clear—I still will refuse to terrorize, mock, and oppress you in return—the operating principles in our brave new world are rooted in compassion, not hate.
+Let’s also be clear—I still refuse to terrorize, mock, and oppress you in return—the operating principles in our brave new world are rooted in compassion, not hate.

 But take this as an official memo that on Tuesday October 2nd, you have crossed me and my sister and brother survivors.